loia/TestProject/README.md

 github-mvnrepo-example
 ======================

-Example Project which uses Github as a Maven Repository (IMCOMPLETE).
+Example Project which uses Github as a Maven Repository (INCOMPLETE).